 NHTSA has estimated that lap/shoulder seat belts, when used, reduce the risk of fatal injury to front-seat passenger car occupants by 45 percent and the risk of moderate-to-critical injury by 50 percent.
 Seat belts dramatically decrease the risk of drivers and passengers being ejected from the vehicle.
 According to the same NHTSA report, in fatal crashes in 2014, about 80% of passenger vehicle occupants who were ejected from the vehicle were killed.

 According to Autoblog, teen drivers and passengers are a deadly mix.
 New drivers may not even realize that loading a car with friends is a mistake.
 Referencing this AAA study, Autoblog noted that when teens drive, carrying one young (under 21) passenger increased fatality rates by 44 percent.
 That risk “doubled with two passengers, and quadruples when carrying three or more passengers who are under 21 years old.”

-While limiting your young driver’s capacity to carry friends may seem over-protective, make yourself aware of the statistics, so your family doesn’t become one of them.
+While limiting your young driver’s capacity to carry friends may seem over-protective, you should make yourself aware of the statistics.

 Now that your new driver is being more careful on the road, make sure their ride is safe too!